gwastro/pycbc/docs/workflow/hdf_coincidence.rst

 Configuration File
 ===================

-An example configuration file is included as example_hdf_post.ini
+An example configuration file is included as example_hdf_post.ini.
+This acts as a supplement to the standard ini files.
+It does not stand alone.

 ----------------------
 Workflow Configuration